-Optimization of intracellular Flow Cytometry staining results with Leucoperm™
+Optimization of intracellular flow cytometry staining results with Leucoperm™

-Tips and tricks for intracellular Flow Cytometry
+Tips and tricks for intracellular flow cytometry

-Flow cytometry protocols and staining procedures vary depending on whether the antigen to be detected is located on the cell surface or intracellularly.
-Detection of cell surface proteins, such as CD markers, is relatively straightforward and apart from blocking of FcR receptors requires no extra protocol steps.
-However, when staining intracellular proteins, such as transcription factors, both fixation and permeabilization steps are required prior to antibody staining.
+Flow cytometry protocols and staining procedures vary depending on whether the antigen to be detected is located on the cell surface or intracellular.
+Detection of cell surface proteins, such as CD markers, is relatively straightforward and apart from blocking of Fc receptors the protocol requires no extra steps.
+However, when staining intracellular proteins such as cytokines or transcription factors, both fixation and permeabilization steps are required prior to antibody staining.

-For staining of intracellular antigens, Bio-Rad offers Leucoperm™ buffer set (BUF09), which contains fixative and permeabilization reagents that have been optimized to guarantee maximal staining without altering the cellular morphology.
-A list of flow cytometry tested antibodies for which we highly recommend the use of the Leucoperm™ buffer set, BUF09, can be found below.
+For staining of intracellular antigens, Bio-Rad offers Leucoperm buffer set (BUF09), which contains fixative and permeabilization reagents that have been optimized to guarantee maximal staining without altering the cellular morphology.
+A list of flow cytometry tested antibodies for which we highly recommend the use of the Leucoperm buffer set, BUF09, can be found below.

 Payment methods we support: